mahathi137/editkaro-creative-hub/README.md

 # 📌 Project Purpose

-This project was developed as a modern creative portfolio solution for showcasing video editing and social media marketing work with a focus on:
+This project was developed as a modern portfolio solution for showcasing video editing and social media marketing work with a focus on:

 * User experience
 * Visual storytelling